Celtics-Sixers takeaways: Tatum, Brown dominate as C's extend win streak

 The Celtics also have a tendency to struggle when the 3-pointers aren't falling.
 Tuesday's win was just their fifth when shooting 32 percent or worse from beyond the arc.

-The Celtics were 2-of-11 from deep in the first half and finished 5-of-22 on 3-pointers.
+The Celtics were 2-of-11 from deep in the first half and finished 5-of-22.
+It was the first time since 2018 the team has won while making five or fewer 3-pointers.

-Boston dominated inside, earning a 64-42 advantage in points in the paint.
+Philly made an effort to take away 3-pointers, so Boston adjusted offensively and dominated inside, earning a 64-42 advantage in points in the paint.
 Sure, the absence of reigning MVP center Joel Embiid changes how well the Sixers defend in the paint, but you have to give the Celtics credit for their aggressiveness in attacking the basket.
 They understood the lack of a shot-blocking presence in the Philly defense and didn't settle for bad 3-pointers.

 One good example came in the fourth quarter when Derrick White found Al Horford with a mismatch under the basket.
 Horford easily scored with Sixers guard Tyrese Maxey -- who's seven inches shorter -- unable to contest the shot.
 Boston stretched its lead to 97-89 as a result.